vinaya-class/vinaya-class.github.io/src/07-robes-1.md

 than ten days.

 ## NP 2, Separated from robe

+Origin: bhikkhus go travelling on a tour.
+They leave their sanghatis behind at the monastery, where the bhikkhus are burdened with having to keep sunning them to stop them from getting mouldy.

 **Object:** either one of the bhikkhu's *currently determined* three main robes, the *antaravāsaka* (sabong, lower robe), *uttarāsaṅga*